 Think about your own experiences as a consumer.
 Let’s use the ubiquitous McDonald’s for a quick example, even if you don’t like their food.
 Does the reason you decide whether or not to swing by on your lunch hour for a McRib lie in the glowing words crafted so eloquently for television commercials or the opinion already framed in your mind created by a lifetime of personal interaction and word-of-mouth?
 Probably the latter.
 It’ll be the same with your digital branding efforts.

 The bottom line is that it’s not your job to blather endlessly about how great your business is.
 That’s a monologue and, outside the Tonight Show, isn’t effective.
-What is effective is to facilitate the online discussion wherever it may be taking place, not as an annoying or looming presence but as a participant in the conversation.
+What is effective is to facilitate the online discussion wherever it may be taking place, not as an annoying or looming presence, but as a participant in the conversation.

 Defining a Digital Brand

 First of all, when we’re talking about a digital brand – hopefully obviously – we’re referring to all the brand-building activities that occur online in conjunction with different digital platforms.
-This isn’t paying some shady guy ten bucks an hour to stand out on the corner in a sandwich board and wave at passers-by.
-This is a more esoteric endeavor because you can’t physically lay hands on it.
+This isn’t paying some shady guy ten bucks an hour to stand out on the corner with a sandwich board and wave at passers-by.
+This is a more esoteric endeavor, because you can’t physically lay hands on it.

-The potential audience who might be interested in your product or service has their attention scattered all over the internet, hopping amongst probable dozens of different platforms (blogs, social media, forums, websites) through the course of any given day.
+The potential audience who might be interested in your product or service has their attention scattered all over the internet, hopping amongst probably dozens of different platforms (blogs, social media, forums, websites) through the course of any given day.
 Your mission, should you choose to accept it, is to entice them into taking part in a conversation that builds and broadens your brand’s reach.

 How to define the branding itself?
 That’s easy.
 Branding is the process of creating a positive presence in the digital space, one that tells the story and establishes an identity in a way that connects with the target audience.
 It’s about using what is unique about your company and differentiates it from the competition.
 There are two primary ways to establish your digital identity.